rcorrie/angular-tidy-img/README.md

 ```

 ***NOTE***
+* The `loader` attribute can be an html element or a simple string.
 * All of the attributes accept interpolated variables.
 * You can and should apply your own styles or classes to the directive.